-Paul Bunyan Communications is committed to the communities we serve and provides over $35,000 annually in scholarships to local students within our service territory.
+Paul Bunyan Communications is committed to the communities we serve and provides annual scholarships to local students within our service territory.
 We also offer local students the chance to apply for one statewide industry scholarship and one national industry scholarship.
 If you are a current high school senior or a student at one of the local post-secondary institutions, you can apply to win a Paul Bunyan Communications Scholarship!

 High School Scholarships